Natalie Osborne

-Natalie Osborne is a fictional character from the British Channel 4 soap opera, Hollyoaks, played by Tiffany Mulheron.
-She made her first appearance during an episode broadcast in July 2003 and left in 2004.
+Natalie Osborne is a fictional character from the British soap opera Hollyoaks, played by Tiffany Mulheron.
+The character made her first on-screen appearance on 23 May 2003.
+Mulheron made her final appearance as Natalie during the episode broadcast on 24 August 2004.

 Casting

 Mulheron originally auditioned for the role of Roxy, a guest character, who was later murdered by serial killer Toby Mills (Henry Luxemburg).
 Mulheron commented, "I don't think I was suitable, which was lucky for me.
 It was a good part but she didn't live for very long."
+The character of Natalie and Mulheron's casting were announced in May 2004.
+Tina Baker from revealed that Natalie was being introduced as the niece of established character Jack Osborne (Jimmy McKenna).
+She added "looks like the lads are in for a treat" once Natalie arrives.